-MFA, Creative Practice, University of Plymouth; Master of Forest Conservation, University of Toronto; MPA, Queen’s University; B.A.
-(Hons) History, University of Toronto
+Master of Fine Arts (Creative Practice), University of Plymouth; Master of Forest Conservation, University of Toronto; Master of Public Administration, Queen’s University; Bachelor of Arts (History), University of Toronto

 Sylvia Adamcik is an interdisciplinary artist based in Toronto that works with web and interactive elements.
 Recent projects include site-specific installation, media object re-appropriation and immersive exhibition environments.

 Sylvia holds graduate degrees in fine art, forest conservation, public policy and an undergraduate degree in history.
 She believes that in an increasingly complex world, there is an ever-growing need to gain a breadth of disciplinary perspectives and that managing complexity requires forging connections between and among disciplines.
 This is an ethos that guides her academic and professional pursuits.

 By participating in the IDS program at the Institute without Boundaries, Sylvia hopes to bolster her ability to examine complex systems and challenge the confines of traditional design.